BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: System Overview

-\minihead{Configuration} As user needs are distinct, \sn contains several configurable components: the object detection method, the entity resolution method (resolving object across frames), and optional UDFs.
-While we provide defaults, depending on the users needs, these components can be changed.
-For example, a license plate reader could be used for resolving the identity of cars.
+and the object classes (i.e., types) are provided.
+We assume the entity resolution takes two nearby frames and boxes and returns true if the boxes correspond to the same object.
+While we provide defaults (Section~\ref{sec:implemenation}), the object detection and entity resolution methods can be changed, e.g., a license plate reader could be used for resolving the identity of cars.
 The UDFs can be used to answer more complex queries, such as determining color, filtering by object size or location, or fine-grained classification.
 UDFs are functions that accept a timestamp, mask, and rectangular set of pixels.
-As an example, to compute the ``redness" of an object, the UDF could use OpenCV to average the red channel of the pixels.
+For example, to compute the ``redness'' of an object, a UDF could average the red channel of the pixels.

-\minihead{Filters} Many filters \sn uses are statistical in nature, so the optimizer must account for their error rates (Section~\ref{sec:filters}).
-For example, consider a content-based selection for red buses. \sn will train a specialized NN to filter for frames with buses, but the specialized NN may not be accurate on every frame (in this case, \sn will call the object detection method on uncertain frames).
-To account for this error rate, \sn a uses held-out set of frames to estimate the selectivity and error rate.
-Given an error budget, \sn's query optimizer selects between the filters and uses rule-based optimization to select the fastest query plan.
-Finally, \sn can always ensure no false positives by running the most accurate method on the relevant frames.
+\minihead{Target-model annotated set (TMAS)} At ingestion time, \sn will perform object detection over a small sample of frames of the video with the target object detection NN and will store the metadata as \fql tuples, which we call the \emph{target-model annotated set (TMAS)}.
+This procedure is done when the data is ingested and not per query, namely it is performed once, offline, and shared for multiple queries later.
+For a given query, \sn will use this metadata to materialize training data to train a query-specific proxy model; details are given in \S\ref{sec:opt_agg} and \S\ref{sec:op_scrubbing}.
+The TMAS is split into training data and held-out data.

-\minihead{Specialized neural networks} Throughout, we use specialized NNs as a core primitive~\cite{kang2017noscope}.
-A specialized NN is a neural network that has been trained to mimic a larger NN (e.g., Mask R-CNN) on a simplified task, i.e. on a marginal distribution of the larger NN.
-For example, \noscope's simplified task (i.e. marginal) is the binary detection task.
-As the specialized NN is predicting a simpler output, they can run dramatically faster.
-Prior work has specialized NNs for binary detection~\cite{kang2017noscope,han2016mcdnn}, but we extend specialization to count and perform multi-class classification.
-Additionally, we apply various statistical methods over the results of specialized NNs to accurately answer queries such as aggregation or scrubbing.
+\minihead{Proxy models and specialized NNs} \sn can infer proxy models and/or filters from query predicates, many of which must be trained from data.
+These proxy models can be used to accelerate query execution \emph{with accuracy guarantees}.

-\minihead{Bootstrapping filters} To bootstrap and train the filters and specialized NNs, we assume the presence of a labeled set: a small, representative sample that the object detector was run over.
-Notably, this procedure can be done automatically.
+Throughout, we use specialized NNs~\cite{kang2017noscope, shen2016fast}, specifically a miniaturized ResNet~\cite{he2016deep} (\S\ref{sec:implemenation}), as proxy models.
+A specialized NN is a NN that mimics a larger NN (e.g., Mask R-CNN) on a simplified task, e.g., on a marginal distribution of the larger NN.
+As specialized NNs predict simpler output, they can run dramatically faster.